 Welcome to PERS-451 - Education and Subspecialty

-About us.
-Our office only processes active and reserve officer academic transcripts and certifications (Officer Summary Record (OSR) Education block and Officer Data Card (ODC) blocks 54-61), awards X000P-coded subspecialties for accredited master-level degrees (OSR Subspecialty block and ODC blocks 66-68), reviews and processes all other non-medical, education-based or experience-based subspecialty requests to the appropriate subject matter expert for adjudication, and enters only the following Additional Qualification Designators (OSR Special Qualifications block and ODC Block 72): JP1, JP2, JP3, JPN, BR0, BR1, BR2, BR3, and BR4.
+Our office processes active duty officer academic transcripts and certifications (Officer Summary Record (OSR) Education block and Officer Data Card (ODC) blocks 54-61), awards X000P-coded subspecialties for accredited master-level degrees (OSR Subspecialty block and ODC blocks 66-68) and enters the following Additional Qualification Designators (OSR Special Qualifications block and ODC Block 72): JP1, JP2, JP3, JPN, JPM, JOM, BR0, BR1, BR2, BR3, and BR4

 Overview.
 Transcripts and certifications must be sent by the institution as "official" in a sealed envelope or via the school's electronic transcript delivery service.
-PERS-450 will enter the transcript/certification into your ODC/OSR and then forward to PERS-313 for inclusion into your Official Military Personnel File (OMPF).
+PERS-451 will enter the transcript/certification into your ODC/OSR and then forward to PERS-313 for inclusion into your Official Military Personnel File (OMPF).
 Master-level degrees from accredited institutions will be awarded a X000P-coded subspecialty by our office.

 Electronic delivery.
-The awarding institution will need to send the transcript/certification to firstname.lastname@example.org or email@example.com.
-Both addresses are linked and this is a group inbox in which documents are downloaded daily.
+The awarding institution will need to send the transcript/certification to email@example.com.
+The address is linked to a group inbox in which documents are downloaded daily.
 Some institutions may notify you via email when we have downloaded the document.
-Texas A&M graduates and Stanford University only: we cannot accept electronic transcripts at this time, please request transcripts be sent via standard mail.